-Where a hate crime is proven, the punishment should be increased to reflect the motivation and the potential impact of the crime on the community, beyond the victim.
+Where a hate crime is proven, the punishment should be increased to reflect the motivation and the potential impact of the crime on the community, beyond the victim, according to Article 39 paragraph 5 of the Criminal Code.
 To maximize the impact of this, judges should state in open court and in the written verdict that the motive has resulted in an increased sentence.